Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Abstract

 \section{Abstract}

-In this paper, we study the doubly reflected backward stochastic differential equations driven by $G$-Brownian motion.
-We show that the solution can be constructed by a family of penalized reflected $G$-BSDEs with a lower obstacle.
-The advantage of this construction is that the convergence sequence is monotone, which is helpful to establish the relation between doubly reflected $G$-BSDEs and double obstacle fully nonlinear partial differential equations.
+In this paper, we introduce a new method to study the doubly reflected backward stochastic differential equation driven by $G$-Brownian motion ($G$-BSDE).
+Our approach involves approximating the solution through a family of penalized reflected $G$-BSDEs with a lower obstacle that are monotone decreasing.
+By employing this approach, we establish the well-posedness of the solution of the doubly reflected $G$-BSDE with the weakest known conditions, and uncover its relationship with the fully nonlinear partial differential equation with double obstacles for the first time.